 "Please may I speak," my father began in the voice of a middle-age Polish Jewish woman, "with the great voytchuoso Arthur Aranoff."

 I started to giggle.
 He glanced down and nodded as if to confirm my part in the ruse.
 At that point I didn't really expect Arthur Aranoff to come to the phone.
 You couldn't just call up a radio station and get to speak to one of the performers, whether it was just our neighbor from 6E or Jack Benny himself.
-And yet my father seemed so confident-I had heard him do a Yiddish accent before but never a full-blown impersonation, and certainly not that of a woman-that I was beginning to believe he could bring it off.
+And yet my father seemed so confident—I had heard him do a Yiddish accent before but never a full-blown impersonation, and certainly not that of a woman—I was beginning to believe he could bring it off.

-"That's you, Meester Aranoff?" he said in a voice that sounded like claw-handed Mrs. Leiberman and all the other superannuated immigrant Jewish women I had ever known, with a touch of Milton Berle thrown in (how had he got the voice down so pat? did he practice in the freight elevators at Feinman & Sons?)
+"That's you, Meester Aranoff?" he said in a voice sounding like claw-handed Mrs. Leiberman and all the other superannuated immigrant Jewish women I had ever known, with a touch of Milton Berle thrown in (how had he got the voice down so pat? did he practice in the freight elevators at Feinman & Sons?)
 I could see great jiggly bosoms that had nothing to do with my own hard chest.
 I could smell latkes frying in grease so thick my mother would flee retching in disgust.
 I could hear all the raucous noises and uncouth smells of a Jewish ancestry I had till that moment tried so hard to disdain.
 And I was amazed at how much fun it all seemed to be.

 "Meester Aranoff, I am so lovink the cello!
 For years I am leestening the Haydn concerto.
 Such beauty, Meester Aranoff.
 Such feelink!
 But never do I hear playink like yours.
 A voytchuoso, Meester Aranoff.
 That's what I'm callink you.
 A voytchuoso!"